airbnb/plog/README.md

 The TCP protocol is **not stable yet**.
 It is likely to move to proper message boxing using MessagePack, and support commands.

+## Disclaimer

+**As-is:** This project is not actively maintained or supported.
+While updates may still be made and we welcome feedback, keep in mind we may not respond to pull requests or issues quickly.

+**Let us know!** If you fork this, or if you use it, or if it helps in anyway, we'd love to hear from you! opensource@airbnb.com

 ## Getting started

     $ ./gladew run